Erudika/scoold/README.md

 ## Admins

-You can specify the user with administrative privileges in your `application.conf` file:
+You can specify the user with administrative privileges in your `scoold-application.conf` file:
 ```ini
 scoold.admins = "joe@example.com"
 ```